faizan1234567/Brain-Tumors-Segmentation/README.md

 ```
 !pip install -r requirments.txt
 ```
-and make sure to set colab with command line argument, so the system can corresponding paths for colab and start loading the data for training.
+and make sure to set colab with command line argument, so the system can load corresponding paths for colab and start loading the data for training.

 ## Usage
 To train on Brats23, run the training command